csandeep/nodejs-grunt/README.md

 ## NodeJS / Grunt Docker image

-This is based off of [Nodejs-bower-grunt docker image](http://dockerfile.github.io/#/nodejs-bower-grunt)
+This is based off of [Nodejs-bower-grunt docker image](http://dockerfile.github.io/#/nodejs-bower-grunt).
+Executes `grunt` in the `data` folder.

+Use this container for developement.

 Pull the docker container using: